How to Manage COVID-19 Health & Safety Concerns

 - Businesses are starting to reopen, but the risk of COVID-19 hasn’t gone away.
 When returning to work, your employees may express health and safety concerns.

-- Notices, acknowledgements, waivers, and hazard pay are a few ways you can manage concerns and complaints.
+- Notices, acknowledgments, waivers, and hazard pay are a few ways you can manage concerns and complaints.
 However, many experts are uncertain about how these processes will work in the era of COVID-19.

 - Until further guidance is released, here’s what you need to know about managing concerns and complaints during a pandemic.